JeremyDwayne/JeremyDwayne/README.md

 I've been building resilient software for over 8 years.
 My expertise is in optimizing and scaling the backend services of distributed systems.
 As a technical leader I am passionate about mentoring, establishing best practices within teams, and improving workflows.

-🔭 I've primarilly worked with Ruby throughout my career, but I am actively working on a side project, [saferpilot](https://www.github.com/jeremydwayne/safer-pilot), in Go and Next.js.
+🔭 I've primarily worked with Ruby throughout my career, but I am actively working on a side project, [saferpilot](https://www.github.com/jeremydwayne/safer-pilot), in Go and Next.js.

 ✈️ When I'm not behind a desk you'll likely find me up in the sky flying my 1963 Piper Cherokee 180.